sameersbn/docker-gitlab/CI_MIGRATION.md

 This guide assumes that you are currently using `sameersbn/gitlab` and `sameersbn/gitlab-ci` for setting up your GitLab CE and GitLab CI requirements.

+> **Note:**
+>
+> If your CI server and your GitLab server use the same database adapter no special care is needed.
+If your CI server uses MySQL and your GitLab server uses PostgreSQL you need to pass a special option in **Step 4 - Upgrade CI > Create CI backup**. **If your CI server uses PostgreSQL and your GitLab server uses MySQL you cannot migrate your CI data to GitLab `8.0`**.

 ## Step 1 - Get Ready

 Stop your Gitlab CE and CI servers